guptaanu412/example-course-specs/template.md

 7. What mistakes or misconceptions do you expect?
 8. What datasets will you use?

-## Step 2: Who is this lesson for?
+## Step 2: Who is this course for?

 Link to [student profiles](https://github.com/datacamp/learner-profiles).